Reports

 # The following three functions determine when the report is available.

-# If ommitted, they're assumed false.
+# If omitted, they're assumed false.

 #